31 January, 20171-Year YTT Anniversary

 Once the sun resigns and the earth is draped by the dimmed moonlight, in each star in the sky I see the wonderment of a new journey yet to be taken..

-I sound like a fucking student in poetry class, so I swore just to lighten the mood.
-You're welcome.
-Also it's 4:45am as I'm finishing this, so..
+I sound like a frackin' student in poetry class, so, I think this is my cue to bounce.
+It's also 4:45am as I'm finishing this, so..
 Au revoir.
 Peace.
 Good night.
 Good morning? ..G'nite....read on →

 09 August, 2013Stellar Summer